liuyeah/liuyeah.github.io/_pages/about.md

 # 🔥 News
+- *11/2024*: &nbsp;🎉🎉 Finished my visiting at HKUST!
+Grateful to my advisor and all I’ve met here!!!
 - *10/2024*: &nbsp;🎉🎉 After four years review, One patent has been granted!
 - *9/2024*: &nbsp;🎉🎉 One paper accepted to EMNLP conference!
 See you in Miami!
 - *7/2024*: &nbsp;🎉🎉 One paper accepted to CIKM conference!